lbearl/lbearl.github.io-old/_posts/2016-04-25-pucci-the-dog-flask-rpi.md

 ## Overview
 Flask is an amazing little Python web micro-framework for those who aren't familiar with it.
 It allowed me to build out this entire application in about 8 hours of total dev time (including a whole bunch of time just not quite grokking flask-login).
 The minimal goals I had was to expose a very basic web presence for Pucci (the dog), along with building a very basic puppy cam.
 Since I had an old Raspberry Pi laying around, I figured that this might be the ideal project to use it for.

+Please feel free to take a look at the [code](https://github.com/lbearl/puccithe.dog)

 ## Bill of Materials
 1. [Raspberry Pi](http://www.amazon.com/Raspberry-Pi-756-8308-Motherboard-RASPBRRYPCBA512/dp/B009SQQF9C)
 2. [Microsoft LifeCam NX-3000](http://www.amazon.com/Microsoft-LifeCam-NX-3000-Webcam-Gray/dp/B000TGAVSQ)